Computer Vision for Robotics: Perception with OpenCV & Deep Learning Training Course

 Artificial Intelligence (AI) for Robotics

-120 HoursIn this instructor-led, live training in US Empire (online or onsite), participants will learn the various technologies, frameworks, and techniques for programming robots used in nuclear technology and environmental systems.
+120 HoursThis instructor-led, live training for government (online or onsite) will equip participants with the knowledge and skills needed to program various types of robots for use in nuclear technology and environmental systems.

-The 6-week course is held 5 days a week, with each session lasting 4 hours.
-The daily schedule includes lectures, discussions, and hands-on robot development in a live lab environment.
-Participants will complete several real-world projects applicable to their work to practice the knowledge they acquire.
+The 6-week course is held 5 days a week.
+Each session is 4 hours long and includes lectures, discussions, and hands-on robot development in a live lab environment.
+Participants will complete real-world projects relevant to their work to apply the knowledge they have acquired.

 The target hardware for this course will be simulated in 3D using simulation software.
-The ROS (Robot Operating System) open-source framework, along with C++ and Python, will be used for programming the robots.
+The training will utilize the ROS (Robot Operating System) open-source framework, as well as C++ and Python for programming the robots.

 By the end of this training, participants will be able to: